Mali PM forced to quit as army strengthens grip

 The European Union on Monday approved a plan to send 250 trainers to revamp Mali's military but stressed that the army would have to be under civilian authority.

-However others, including much of the military, are against a foreign troop deployment on Malian soil and say they need only financial and logistical support
+However, tensions became particularly acute in recent weeks, with analysts saying Diarra, a relative newcomer to Malian politics after years abroad, seemed keen to establish a political base of his own ahead of any future elections.

-Bakary Mariko, a spokesman for the former junta, said on Tuesday that the Malian army was ready to act even without international backing.
+"I am not sad to see him go but the involvement of the soldiers will only complicate things internationally," said Bamako resident Kassoum Togola.

-(Additional reporting by David Lewis and Bate Felix in Dakar, John Irish in Paris and Andrew Quinn in Washington; Writing by David Lewis and Joe Bavier; Editing by Andrew Heavens)
+(Additional reporting by David Lewis in Dakar and John Irish in Paris; Writing by David Lewis and Bate Felix; Editing by Matthew Tostevin)